 Every website you open in your web browser, from social networks to music services, uses HTML.
-A look under the hood of any website would reveal a basic HTML code page, written with an HTML editor, providing structure for all the page’s components.
+A look under the hood of any website would reveal a basic HTML code page, written with an HTML structure editor, providing structure for all the page’s components, including its header element, footer element, main content, and other inline elements.

 How HTML Works in a Webpage